PushOCCRP/Push-Backend/README.md

 #### Start here if using the AWS setup script.
 1. ```cd Push-Backend```
+1. Set up the CMS environment variables. ```bash maintence-scripts/setup-cms_env.sh```
+1. Generate a secure key for the web server. ```docker-compose -f letsencrypt-docker-compose.yml run nginx```
+1. Be patient, there's a bunch of stuff going on here including building a bunch of different Docker containers, and creating SSL keys, which can take A LONG time.
+It really depends on the machine.
+If you're on an AWS micro instance go for a run, take a shower, whatever, you have at least 45 minutes, maybe two hours to kill.
-1. Run the set up scripts ```bash ./maintence-scripts/setup.sh```
+1. Run the set up scripts ```bash ./maintence-scripts/setup-lets_encrypt.sh```
 1. From here there will be a bunch of questions to answer, it should be quite self explanatory
 1. After answering some questions it will also set up your SSL keys, so everything is secure.
 The questions may repeat a bit.
-1. Be patient, there's a bunch of stuff going on here including building a bunch of different Docker containers, and creating SSL keys, which can take A LONG time.
+1. (Again) Be patient, there's a bunch of stuff going on here including building a bunch of different Docker containers, and creating SSL keys, which can take A LONG time.
 It really depends on the machine.
 If you're on an AWS micro instance go for a run, take a shower, whatever, you have at least 45 minutes, maybe two hours to kill.
 1. After waiting far too long, run ```docker-compose up``` and everything should build and boot automatically.
 If there are any errors you should see them in the log
 1. If all is good ctrl-c to close down.
 Then run ```docker-compose up -d``` to start in the background
 1. At this point you're good to go.
 You can exit your server and rest easy.
+1. If you're seeing any errors here try and restarting the box and running ```docker-compose up``` again.
+It may fix it.

 # Running
 After following the steps above, ```docker-compose up -d``` should be all you need to run the project.